EmilBurman/Java_TestAutomationFramework/README.md

 ### Possible improvements
 The current BDD implementation is barebones, it is more of a proof of concept than anything else.
 If anyone would like to further this implementation please feel free to do so.

+An improvement to the logging within the framewrok is needed, where different levels can be used to trace, info and debugg certain areas.

+The XML implementation is mostly a proof of concept due to the difficulty to working with XML.

 ## Authors